Manu098vm/SVResearches/README.md

 The tool also creates a Raid block dump.
 From there we can analyze the raids seeds.

 ## SVXoroCalc
-This program implements the Xoroshiro used by the Scarlet/Violet games.
+This program implements the Xoroshiro used by the Scarlet/Violet games for Raids.
 While at the time of writing I'm unsure if we can predict advances for legit RNG manipulations, the tool still offer some interesting functionalities:
 * Calculates the resulting raid Pokémon EC/PID/Stats given a Seed
 * Compute a seed that will result in a Shiny Pokémon